 You will need to read or skim the text prior to doing this because you don’t want to use just any images.

 Part of finding the images you want to use, it also printing them in a user friendly size.
-Here is a free, editable PowerPoint (editable AB image boxes) that you can use as a reference for sizing.
-Or you can purchase the book sets here.
+You can purchase the book sets here and I’ve included sizing preferences in each PDF so you never print too big or too small.

 Once you’ve sized and printed off all of the images you want to use, it’s time to put them in the story.